-- \rightarrow Fee: If paying a fee, check this box. - → Prospective Petition: If collecting signatures in lieu of paying the filing fee, check this box. - → Some circulators may be paid: When collecting signatures, if circulators may be paid to gather the sufficient number of signatures, mark "Yes."
+- → Fee: If paying a fee, may check this box. - → Prospective Petition: If collecting signatures in lieu of paying the filing fee, may check this box - → Some circulators may be paid: When collecting signatures, circulator pay status must be disclosed.
+If circulators may be paid to gather the sufficient number of signatures, mark "Yes."
 If signatures are being gathered exclusively by volunteer circulators, mark "No."